MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/exposed-apis-create-app-partners.md

    - On your application page, select **API Permissions** \> **Add permission** \> **APIs my organization uses** > type **WindowsDefenderATP** and select on **WindowsDefenderATP**.

-   - **Note**: *WindowsDefenderATP* does not appear in the original list.
+   - Note that *WindowsDefenderATP* does not appear in the original list.
 Start writing its name in the text box to see it appear.

      :::image type="content" source="../images/add-permission.png" alt-text="The Add a permission option" lightbox="../images/add-permission.png":::